Who killed John Lennon? The story of the Beatle's shocking murder

 And, for a time, he stepped away from show business.
 He took care of his newly-born son, Sean, who arrived in October 1975.
 In July 1976, Lennon finally got his green card, which allowed him to stay in the United States as a permanent resident.
 Now that he was able to come and go as he pleased, he left the US and travelled to Tokyo to visit relatives of his wife, Yoko Ono.

-In the summer of 1980, as Sean was about to turn five, Lennon began to write songs again and spent time in Bermuda working on new music.
+Even though he'd toy with musical ideas during his time as a "house husband" (the recent Beatles reunion song is based on a demo from 1977), in the summer of 1980, as Sean was about to turn five, Lennon began writing again in earnest and spent time in Bermuda working on new music.
 With his creative juices flowing, John had written enough songs for two new albums.

 John and Yoko planned a record that would showcase both of their musical ideas and the album that was to become Double Fantasy was recorded at New York's Hit Factory studios between August and October 1980.